-CSE535: Distributed Systems Project: Libra Consensus Algorithm Scott D. Stoller phase 2: Libra consensus algorithm version: 2021-09-05 due date: 11 Oct 2021
+CSE535: Distributed Systems Project: Libra Consensus Algorithm Scott D. Stoller phase 2: DiemBFT consensus algorithm version: 2021-09-27 due date: 14 Oct 2021

 Overview

-Implement the Libra (a.k.a. diem) consensus algorithm, as described in the paper State Machine Replication in the Libra Blockchain.
+Implement the DiemBFT v4 consensus algorithm, as described in the paper DiemBFT v4 - State Machine Replication in the Diem Blockchain.
 For additional references, see phase 1 assignment.

 1. Pseudo-code

 The Libra consensus paper says, in the "Omitted, gory details" section: "In particular, when a message is handled in the pseudo code, we assume that its format and signature has been validated, and that the receivers has synced up with all ancestors and any other data referenced by meta-information in the message."
 These tasks are also mentioned briefly in Section 4.1: “For brevity, the description henceforth assumes messages have already been filtered for format and validity of cryptographic values, and that any information indirectly referenced by messages (e.g., a QC for a block) is filled by a lower-level communication substrate.”
 Provide pseudo-code for these aspects of the algorithm, by extending the pseudo-code in the paper.
+[Clarification regarding checks for format and validity of cryptographic values, it’s sufficient to show the necessary calls to functions that verify signatures and compute cryptographic hashes; you don’t need to show format checks, e.g., that a message or object contains the expected fields or that a value is a bit string of the expected length.]
 You can modify existing functions, modules, etc., and introduce additional functions.
 Use similar notation and level of detail as the existing pseudocode.

 Another aspect glossed over in the pseudocode in the paper is exactly which client requests to include in each proposal, and how duplicate (retransmitted) requests are handled.
 Extend the pseudocode to include these aspects.
 Explain your design in comments embedded in or accompanying the pseudocode.

+Extend the pseudocode so that a client can determine when a command it submitted has been committed to the ledger.

 Your submission needs to include only modified or added parts of the pseudocode; you do not need to copy unmodified parts of the pseudocode.